Gasxy/Note-Vault/README.md

 - CSRF protection is enabled for browser endpoints and disabled for `/api/**` and `/h2-console/**` to ease API testing.
 - HTTP Basic auth is enabled for the REST API; the UI uses form login.
 - Frame options are disabled globally so the H2 console can render.

-## License

-Released under the MIT License.
-See `LICENSE` if you add one.